What Was Taylor Hawkins Cause of Death?

 What We Know About Taylor Hawkins’ Death

-Not much has been released about Hawkins’ death, and we know right now that he was on tour with the Foo Fighters in South America.
-On March 26th, right before they were set to play a concert in the Colombian capital of Bogota, emergency medical services were sent to Casa Medina Hotel, where he was staying, after receiving reports of “a patient with chest pains.”
-Upon arrival, a health care professional attempted a resuscitation process to revive Hawkins, but there was no response, and he was declared deceased on the scene.
+The sudden passing of Taylor Hawkins has left many in shock.
+While he was on tour with the Foo Fighters in South America, tragedy struck on March 26th, right before their scheduled concert in Bogota, Colombia.
+Emergency services were dispatched to Casa Medina Hotel, where Hawkins was staying, following reports of “a patient with chest pains.”
+Despite attempts by a healthcare professional to resuscitate him, Hawkins showed no signs of life and was declared deceased at the scene.

 Did Taylor Hawkins Die of a Drug Overdose?